intrahealth/client-registry-docs/docs/dev/docker.md

-# Local Installation (Docker)
+# Local Installation using Docker

 !!! note "Time to complete"
     10 Minutes

+!!! warning
+    This guide is for demonstrations or tests only, not for servers or production environments.

 The easiest way to get started with OpenCR is to use Docker to launch ElasticSearch and HAPI FHIR Server and run the OpenCR Service directly.
 By running the OpenCR Service directly, it is easy to revise and reload decision rules.

 These instructions have been tested on Linux and macOS.

-!!! warning
-    This guide is for demonstrations or tests only, not for production environments.

 !!! note
     This installation method requires some familiarity with the command line.